BergmannLab/MONET/README.md

 nodeA and nodeB are of type *integer*, weight_AB is of type *float*.

-For an example, see the contents of MONET/test/system_test/input/
+For an example, see the contents of MONET/test/system_test/input/ containing the actual inputs to the Disease Module Identification (DMI) DREAM Challenge.
+Beware that some of the inputs will require high amounts of computational resources; please refer to section COMPUTATIONAL RESOURCES for details.

+## OUTPUT

+Two output files will be generated in the directory where you run the command, marked with a timestamp and the name of your input network: one file containing the run-time outputs and the other containing the results of your analysis.

 ## METHODS